Visiting Liwonde National Park

 The park boasts large numbers of elephants (over 900), reedbuck, waterbuck and sable, Lichtenstein’s hartebeest, crocodile, buffalo, baboon, zebra, and a massive population of hippo in the river.
 Black Rhino, an animal at risk of extinction, was introduced from South Africa and can be found in the 50 km square protected area within the park.
 Even though it’s tough to spot predators, the park includes leopard, cheetah, serval and side-striped jackal and lion.
 Liwonde NP is also a true ornithological paradise with over 300 birds species.

-Since 2015, the park has been passed under the management of the no-profit organisation African Parks (in partnership with the Department of National Parks and Wildlife) that secured the Park and commenced a large-scale reintroduction program for species historically occurring in the Area.
-Cheetahs were reintroduced in 2017 so as a founder population of 10 lions from Majete Wildlife Reserve and South Africa in 2018.
-The fascinating thing is that Liwonde NP was at the epicentre of one of the largest elephant translocations in history, where more than 300 elephants were relocated to Nkhotakota Wildlife Reserve in Malawi to help restore the reserve.
+Since 2015, the Park has been passed under the management of the no-profit organisation African Parks (in partnership with the Department of National Parks and Wildlife) that secured the Park and commenced a large-scale reintroduction program for species historically occurring in the Area.
+Cheetahs were reintroduced in 2017 bringing the species back to the Park after 100 years, whereas a founder population of 10 lions from Majete Wildlife Reserve and South Africa in 2018.
+The fascinating thing is that Liwonde NP was at the epicentre of one of the largest elephant translocations in history, where more than 300 elephants were relocated to Nkhotakota Wildlife Reserve in Malawi to help restoring the reserve.
 Like most Malawi’s National Parks, poaching has been brought under control, and the wildlife population in Liwonde is on the rise, making the park an attraction not to be missed.

 Activities in Liwonde National Park